Liver and Gallbladder

 Ross and Pawlina, Chapter 18 Digestive System III: Liver, Gallbladder, Pancreas

-3. Learn about the structure of portal triads and identify its components
+3. Learn about the structure of portal triads and identify its components.

-4. Understand the structure of hepatic cords and liver sinusoids
+4. Understand the structure of hepatic cords and liver sinusoids.

-9. Study the histological features of the gallbladder
+9. Study the histological features of the gallbladder and be able to identify it.

 Slide 001 Liver (monkey) H&E View Virtual Slide